-When installing a DAS repeater system in a big building in a city, it is important to ensure that the signal is “balanced” from all the operators.
+When installing a mobile repeater system, it is important to ensure that the signal is “balanced” from all the operators.

-It is typical for the signal of one operator to be stronger then the others.
+Oftentimes, the signal of one operator will be stronger then the others.
 You can see in the diagram that operator C is much stronger then operator A. C is located only 50m from our building whereas A is 1000m.
 B is somewhere in the middle at 500m.
-These are big differences in distance and results in big differences in received power also.
+These are big differences in distance and this results in big differences in received power also.

 In Diagram 1, an Omni-directional antenna receives the signal from all 3 operators and does not favor one operator over the other.
 The result is that unequal signal is sent to the first repeater in the system.
 The repeater does not differentiate between each of the operators.
 All it sees is the most powerful operator, in this case, operator C. If the signal level of operator C is above a the threshold level set in the repeater, the repeater will attenuate the power of operator C to a safe level.
 The repeater does this to ensure no overpowered signal enters the system.

-You can see in diagram 1 that operator A has been wound down to zero.
-Operator B is wound down very low and only operator C is perfect.
-This is not a satisfactory result.
+You can see in diagram 1 that operator A has been reduced to zero.
+Operator B is redueced very low and only operator C is perfect.
+Overall, this is not an satisfactory result.

 So how do we avoid this?